Covid-19 puts at least 1.5 million South African jobs at risk – Miyelani Mkhabela, IOL.

 2. Consolidate your debts using a balance transfer card or personal loan.

-If you’re carrying debt with a high-interest rate, a balance transfer might be a good option.
+A balance transfer might be a good option if you carry debt with a high interest rate.
 The best balance transfer cards offer perks such as 0% APR for up to 18 months – and some even offer rewards programs.
-Taking advantage of a 0% APR offer can help you pay down your debt and save quite a bit of money on interest.
-Just make sure to factor in the balance transfer fees, and pay down the entire transferred balance during the introductory period if possible.
+A 0% APR offer can help you pay down your debt and save money on interest.
+If possible, factor in the balance transfer fees and pay down the entire transferred balance during the introductory period.

-If you have high balances on multiple credit cards, it can also make sense to utilize a debt consolidation loan.
-These loans allow you to combine several high-interest debts into one personal loan, which ideally has a lower interest rate than your current debts and enables you to pay down your debt faster.
-As with balance transfer cards, be sure to consider any upfront fees and make your monthly payments on time.
+If you have high balances on multiple credit cards, utilising a debt consolidation loan can also make sense.
+These loans allow you to combine several high-interest debts into one personal loan, ideally having a lower interest rate than your current debts and enabling you to pay down your debt faster.
+As with balance transfer cards, consider any upfront fees and make your monthly payments on time.

 Answer a few questions to see which personal loans you pre-qualify for.
 The process is quick and easy, and it will not impact your credit score.